Phantasm (metal band): Post-breakup

 De Pena temporarily ceased his musical career shortly after Phantasm's demise, but later reformed Hirax.
 Hoglan remained very active, playing with such groups as Death, Testament, Strapping Young Lad, Forbidden, Opeth, and Fear Factory.
 McGovney again ended his activity in music and later relocated to North Carolina.
 Nicholson began the solo metal project Skullpile, whose debut album is in production.
 Korthe went on to lead the nu metal groups Dimestore Hoods and 3rd Strike, but died in January 2010 of causes stemming from respiratory problems.

-The thrash label Deep Six Records released the Wreckage album in 2001, packaging a remastered version of the group's demo with a live set from 1987.
-In 2007, the group established a MySpace page, complete with new, instrumental recordings of vintage Phantasm songs performed by Nicholson.
-McGovney also contributed to the page, and the band expressed interest in reforming with a retooled lineup, but a reunion ultimately did not materialize.
+The thrash label Deep Six Records released the Wreckage album in 2001, packaging a remastered version of the group's demo with a live recording from 1987.
+In 2007, the group established a MySpace page with new, instrumental recordings of Phantasm songs performed by Nicholson.
+McGovney also contributed to the page, and the band expressed interest in reforming, but a reunion ultimately did not materialize.